rust-lang/book/src/ch11-01-writing-tests.md

 we call the `panic!` macro</span>

 Run the tests again using `cargo test`.
-The output should look like Listing 11-4, which shows that our `exploration` test passed and `another` failed:
+The output should look like Listing 11-4, which shows that our `exploration` test passed and `another` failed.

 ```text
 running 2 tests